-Nine tips to consider when you find the right apartment, but before you sign the lease (and give anyone money):
+Tips to consider when you find the right apartment, but before you sign the lease (or give anyone money):

 Be on guard for the possibility of fraud.
 Useful articles include:

 - Scam Alert for Renters (NYHousingSearch.gov)

 - How to Avoid Scams When Renting an Apartment (New York Times)

 - How to Avoid Being the Victim of a Rental Scam in NYC (Street Easy)

 - Don’t fall for any of these real estate scams (Brick Underground)

 - How to Avoid a Rental Scam in NYC (Naked Apartments)

 - If it sounds too good to be true – it probably is (NYPD)

 If you find a great apartment, fend off likely competitors by being prepared: